abumq/easyloggingpp/README.md

 C++ logging library that is based on single header file.
 Why another logging library?
 The strengths of EasyLogging++ are its speed and its simplicity.
 It is extremely light-weight, robust, fast performing, thread and type safe and consists of many built-in features.
 It fits to small to medium sized projects, it provides ability to write logs in your own customized format and also provide support for logging your classes, third-party libraries, STL and third-party containers etc.

+#### IMPORTANT NOTE
+This project has been moved to [dedicated github account](https://github.com/easylogging/) as of v9.0 and will be developed on this new account.
+This repository will not be updated anymore.

 <pre>
 <a href="#why-easylogging">Why EasyLogging++</a><br/>
 <a href="#getting-started">Getting Started</a>